RomainCyr/LTRSP-3589/0_basic_interactions/0_connect/README.md

 ### Bonus - Exception Handling

 Note that if the `device.connect()` method fails, you will get a `unicon.core.errors.ConnectionError` exception like below.
+If this happens, the script will stop and you may not have try to connect to the all the devices.

-You can try to catch this error in case the `device.connect()` doesn't work.
+You can try to catch this error in case the `device.connect()` doesn't work and ensure that the script continues to run.

 ```
 The above exception was the direct cause of the following exception: